It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 There are a variety of different Automated Valuation Models across the world and in the United Kingdom.
 Over here, there are 4 prominent models that are used.

 The first model you will find is completely automated, without any human intervention.
-The second is one that is automated, but if incorrect will alert an administrator to review.

 The third is an outsourced surveyor overview and the fourth is an in-house valuer assisted AVM, both of which are classed as desktop valuations.